Playbooks · · 9 min read

 Where to Start

 If you're a founder considering selling to an AI roll-up platform, start with Chapter 1 to understand the model, then move to Chapter 3 to see which industries are being targeted.
 Move to Chapter 5 for deal structures.
-Chapters 8 on due diligence and red flags are essential before any serious negotiation.
+Chapter 8 and Chapter 9 on due diligence and red flags are essential before any serious negotiation.

 If you're thinking about building a platform yourself, read sequentially.
 Pay particular attention to Chapter 2 on the competitive landscape (you're entering a well-capitalised market) and Chapter 4 on technology requirements (the bar is higher than it looks).